kommitters/stellar_sdk/docs/examples/soroban/upload_contract_code.md

 > Please note that Soroban is still under development, so breaking changes may occur.

 > **Note**
-> All this actions require to use `simulateTransaction` and `sendTransaction` RPC endpoints when specified in the code comments to archive the contract upload.
+> All this actions require to use `simulateTransaction` and `sendTransaction` RPC endpoints when specified in the code comments to achieve the contract upload.

 ```elixir
 alias Stellar.TxBuild.{